NeVeSpl/RevitDBExplorer/readme.md

 ### more advanced tree view

-With grouping on many levels, and possibility to switch between grouping by Type or Category on the first level.
+With grouping on many levels, and a possibility to switch between grouping by Type or Category on the first level.

 ![more-advanced-tree-view](documentation/examples/more-advanced-tree-view.gif)

 ### snoop Revit events with REM (Revit Event Monitor)

 A new take on [EventsMonitor from  RevitSdkSamples ](https://github.com/jeremytammik/RevitSdkSamples/tree/master/SDK/Samples/Events/EventsMonitor/CS).
 RDBE stores the latest 30 events that occurred during Revit session and allows to snoop them.
-UIControlledApplication.Idling event and ControlledApplication.ProgressChanged event are not stored because they are too noisy - they happen too often.
+UIControlledApplication.Idling event and ControlledApplication.ProgressChanged events are not stored because they are too noisy - they happen too often.
 In order to use this feature, you need to enable event monitor, which by default is disabled.

 ![snooping-events](documentation/examples/snooping-events.gif)

 ### snoop updaters

 RDBE allows to look deeper into UpdaterRegistry.GetRegisteredUpdaterInfos().
-What is special about this feature is that, with a bit of luck, it is able to get UpdaterId, as a first publicly available tool.
+What is special about this feature is that, with a bit of luck, it is able to get UpdaterId, as the first publicly available tool.

 ![snooping-updaters](documentation/examples/snooping-updaters.gif)